syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/formatting.md

 {% endtab %}

+### Limitation of Formatting

+The following features are not supported in Formatting:

+* Insert row/column between the formatting applied cells.
+* Formatting support for row/column.

 ## Conditional Formatting

 Conditional formatting helps you to format a cell or range of cells based on the conditions applied.
 You can enable or disable conditional formats by using the [`allowConditionalFormat`](../api/spreadsheet/#allowConditionalFormat) property.